realhosting/ipv6_enable/README.md

 - PHP SSH2 module
 - PHP shell_exec enabled
 - PHP max_execution_time 300+ seconds
-- CLI access to the Plesk VM (or other control panel)
+- CLI access to the target VM
 - API access to the local PowerDNS setup (or other DNS applications)